webjive/Simple-Disable-Comments/README.md

 - Removes comments metabox from dashboard
 - Removes "At a Glance" dashboard widget with comment count
 - Removes comments column from posts list
+- Shows activation notice when plugin is enabled

 ### Widgets & Scripts
 - Removes Recent Comments widget